martin-juul/picl-k3os-image-generator/README.md

 # PiCl k3os image generator

-This project can be used to generate images for k3os compatible with various armv8 (aarch64) devices:
+This project can be used to generate images for k3os compatible with aarch64 Raspberry Pis:

 - Raspberry Pi model 3B+
 - Raspberry Pi model 4
-- Orange Pi PC 2
+- ~~Orange Pi PC 2~~
-- (Other devices may be compatible as well.
+- ~~(Other devices may be compatible as well.
 PRs welcome!
-Please file an issue if you need any help with porting.)
+Please file an issue if you need any help with porting.)~~

 ## Getting Started